domoritz/leaflet-locatecontrol/README.md

 ## Developers

-Run the demo locally with `grunt serve` and then open [localhost:9000/demo/index.html](http://localhost:9000/demo/index.html).
+Run the demo locally with `yarn start` or `npm run start` and then open [localhost:9000/demo/index.html](http://localhost:9000/demo/index.html).

 To generate the minified JS and CSS files, use [grunt](http://gruntjs.com/getting-started) and run `grunt`.
 However, don't include new minified files or a new version as part of a pull request.
 If you need SASS, install it with `brew install sass/sass/sass`.